-- 2.38 The NPPF (paragraph 48) states that "local planning authorities may make an allowance for windfall sites in the five-year supply if they have compelling evidence that such sites have consistently become available in the local area and will continue to provide a reliable source of supply.
-Any allowance should be realistic having regard to the SHLAA, historic windfall delivery rates and expected future trends, and should not include residential gardens". - 2.39 The NPPF Glossary (Annex 2) defines windfall sites as "sites which have not been specifically identified as available in the Local Plan process.
-They normally comprise previously-developed sites that have unexpectedly become available". - 2.40 As the site identification process undertaken was comprehensive along with the regular updating of the SHLAA it was considered that the majority of larger sites (i.e. sites above the four dwelling threshold) would be identified and therefore it would not be necessary or appropriate to make a windfall allowance for these sites.
+- 2.38 Paragraph 70 of the NPPF (2019) states that "Where an allowance is to be made for windfall sites as part of anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
+Any allowance should be realistic having regard to the Strategic Housing Land Availability Assessment, historic windfall delivery rates and expected future trends.
+Plans should consider the case for setting out policies to resist inappropriate development of residential gardens, for example where development would cause harm to the local area.
+Furthermore, Annex 2: Glossary defines windfall sites as 'sites not specifically identified in the development plan'. - 2.39 A windfall allowance is made within the deliverable five year housing land supply for development on sites of 3 homes and under which are below the SHLAA site size threshold.
+This excludes garden land.

+2.40 As the site identification process undertaken was comprehensive along with the regular updating of the SHLAA it was considered that the majority of larger sites (i.e. sites above the four dwelling threshold) would be identified and therefore it would not be necessary or appropriate to make a windfall allowance for these sites.
 However, reflecting the rural nature of the plan area, it was considered necessary to make a windfall allowance for small scale development on sites below the four dwelling threshold because evidence suggests they had consistently become available in the past and will continue to provide a reliable source of supply in the future.
 The windfall allowance was calculated using past completion trends from sites of three units and under excluding those on garden land.
 Further explanation on the calculation of the windfall allowance will be set out within the findings section.